joshroundy9/CherryMobileApp/README.md

 ## Backend
-Cherry's backend is made with a Spring Boot authentication and data API that connects with a Microsoft SQL Server database and the OpenAI API.
+Cherry's backend is made with a Spring Boot authentication and data API that connects with a PostgreSQL database and the OpenAI API.
 <br><br>
 The Spring Boot web server is deployed to an AWS EC2 instance and the database uses Postgres SQL RDS.

 ## Frontend
-Cherry's front end consists of a React Native mobile app that makes HTTP requests to the back end, getting the authorization and data it needs.
+Cherry Mobile's front end consists of a React Native mobile app that makes HTTP requests to the back end, getting the authorization and data it needs.

 ## Conclusion